mnolan99/2313202nWebScienceAssignment/README.md

 # Twitter API Crawler - Web Science Assessment 2313202n

-The main focus of this project was to develop a Twitter datta crawler so that I could complete network based social media analytics.
+The main focus of this project was to develop a Twitter data crawler so that I could complete network based social media analytics.
 This network crawler makes use of the Twitter API to collect data from tweets in real time.

 ### Dependencies